Mira Road

-Mira Road (Marathi pronunciation: [miɾaː]) is a suburb north of Mumbai in Thane District and is part of the Mumbai Metropolitan Region.
+Mira Road (Marathi pronunciation: [miɾaː]) is a suburb north of Mumbai, in Thane District, and is part of the Mumbai Metropolitan Region.
 It falls within the jurisdiction of Mira-Bhayander, Vasai-Virar Police Commissionerate.
 Mira Road is situated in the north-western portion of Salsette Island, Maharashtra state, India.

 History

 The rise of Mumbai's real estate prices has been instrumental in the development of the Mira-Bhayandar region.
 From 1947 onwards, primarily developed by Bharat Shah, the rise in real estate prices prompted several largely lower-and middle-income families to migrate to the satellite cities of Mumbai, like Virar, Vasai, and Nalasopara.
 At that time, the Mira-Bhayandar area was part of a Gram Panchayat, and consisted primarily of agricultural land, majorly rice.
-This delayed and deterred builders from started development projects.
+This delayed and deterred builders from starting development projects.
 By 1980, builders began to buy agricultural land and start developing townships.

 The Mira Bhayandar Municipal Council was set up on June 12, 1985, by integrating five Gram Panchayats, which included the Mira Gram Panchayat, from which Mira Road got its name.